A single copy of this article may be reprinted for personal, noncommercial use only.

 Original Article: http://www.mayoclinic.com/health/growing-pains/DS00888

-There's no cure for growing pains.
+There's no specific treatment for growing pains.
 You can make your child more comfortable by putting a warm heating pad on the sore muscles and massaging them.
-For most children, growing pains stop once they reach their teens.
-While growing pains are harmless, some types of leg pain in children may be caused by underlying conditions that can be treated.

 Growing pains often strike in the late afternoon or early evening and disappear by morning.
 Sometimes the pain awakens a child in the middle of the night.